Haunted Lighthouses in New Hampshire

 Portsmouth light guiding boat in rough surf

 There are five active lighthouses in New Hampshire.
-Two lighthouses are on the seacoast, along New Hampshire’s eighteen miles of coastline.
-The other three lighthouses were built on Lake Sunapee about two hours away.
+Two lighthouses are on the small seacoast and are considered to be haunted, and three inland on Lake Sunapee about two hours away.

 Portsmouth has always been and continues to be an important shipping and trade port, with Portsmouth Harbor Light guiding mariners, shipping vessels, and tourists through the treacherous currents of the Piscataqua River into Portsmouth.
-The beacon is haunted by a friendly keeper who loves being at the beacon, even after death.
+The beacon is haunted by a friendly keeper who loves being at the beacon, even after death, among other spirits.

-The second lighthouse on the New Hampshire seacoast, White Island Lighthouse, also known as the Isles of Shoals Lighthouse, is located about six miles from the mainland.
-This lighthouse was constructed among a series of dangerous rocky islands called the Isles of Shoals.
+The second lighthouse on the New Hampshire seacoast, White Island Lighthouse, was constructed among a series of dangerous rocky islands called the Isles of Shoals.
 The lighthouse and island are rumored to be haunted by a female apparition believed to be the pirate Blackbeard's wife.
+A nearby island is also haunted by murdered victims and their attacker.

 Ghost of Blackbeard's Wife